A battle for feeling grounded

 The theory of structural dissociation states that everyone is born without cohesion in their personality.
 We develop that cohesion as we grow older.
 Traumas that cause dissociative disorders either disrupt that cohesion or prevent it from happening at all.

 According to structural dissociation theory, our personalities come in two parts.
-The ‘apparently normal parts’ or ANPs are responsible for day-to-day functionality.
-ANPs are your hunger, social engagement, sleep, and such.
+The ‘apparently normal parts’ or ANPs, are responsible for day-to-day functionality.
+ANPs include hunger, social engagement, sleep, etc.

-Emotional Parts, or EPs, are your trauma responses.
-This includes every symptom of hypo and hyperarousal, including flight, flight, and freeze responses.
+Emotional parts, or EPs, are your trauma responses.
+This includes every symptom of hypo and hyperarousal, including fight, flight, and freeze responses.
 Some suggest that they hold memories of the trauma.
 Normally, these two pieces can function and work together.
 With dissociative disorders, the EPs overpower the ANPs after a trigger.

 Dissociative Identity Disorder Research states that structural dissociation can be broken into three types.